afiifatuts/restaurant_p2/README.md

 -Responsive design ✔️ -We can see Pizza list that fetch our data from mongoDB✔️ -Adding pizza and choosing any size and additional topping to the cart✔️ -We can increase the cart number using react-redux ✔️ -we can see our order in the cart ✔️ -when we click checkout button we can choose payment method Cash on delivery or Paypal -We can see our tracking order ✔️

-On Admin Dashboard: -Login page -We can see list products and list orders -Admin can delete product and add new pizza
+On Admin Dashboard: -Login page ✔️ -We can see list products and list orders✔️ -Admin can delete product and add new pizza✔️ - We can manage next stage to orders✔️

-Dependencies : -Next -React -React Dom
+Dependencies : -Next -React -React Dom -Paypal library -Redux -Axios -Cookie -Mongoose -Cloudionary